Agoric/documentation/main/getting-started/start-a-project.md

 cd $HOME
-agoric init demo # use `agoric init $DIRNAME` with any name you like cd demo agoric install agoric start --verbose # `agoric start --reset` to start over
+agoric init demo # use `agoric init $DIRNAME` with any name you like cd demo agoric install # will take a minute to install all dependencies agoric start --verbose # `agoric start --reset` to start over
 ```

 The name `demo` is an arbitrary suggestion.
-The default template is the [Fungible Faucet Dapp](https://github.com/Agoric/dapp-fungible-faucet).

 Learn more about the [available dapp templates](/dapps/dapp-templates.md).

-It may take a minute or so to install all the dependencies.
+Our default starter template is the [Fungible Faucet Dapp](https://github.com/Agoric/dapp-fungible-faucet).

 ::: tip Mac Dev Tools
 On a Mac, you must first install